 In India, the immunisation journey kicked off in 1978 with the Expanded Programme on Immunisation (EPI).
 By 1985, it had picked up steam and transformed into the Universal Immunisation Programme (UIP), aiming to cover every district by 1989-90.
 Then, in 1992, UIP became part of the Child Survival and Safe Motherhood Programme.
 Since 1997, immunisation has been a cornerstone of the National Reproductive and Child Health Programme, and it’s now a major focus of the National Health Mission (NHM), which was set up in 2005.

 The Universal Immunisation Programme (UIP) has some pretty impressive goals.
-Every year, it sets out to vaccinate around 26 million newborns and 30 million pregnant women.
+Every year, the programme reaches approximately 2.54 crore (25.4 million) newborns and 2.9 crore (29 million) pregnant women.
 To make this happen, they run over 9 million immunisation sessions annually and keep about 27,000 cold chain points across the country to ensure the vaccines stay at the right temperature.
 It's a huge operation, but it’s all about keeping everyone safe and healthy!

-Under the Universal Immunisation Programme, the Government of India is busy rolling out vaccines to guard against 11 different diseases.
-We're talking about Diphtheria, Pertussis, Tetanus, Polio, Measles, and severe Childhood Tuberculosis.
-They also cover Hepatitis B, Meningitis, and Pneumonia caused by Haemophilus influenzae type b (Hib).
-Plus, there's protection against Rubella and Rotavirus Diarrhea in selected states and Japanese Encephalitis in endemic areas.
+Under the Universal Immunisation Programme, the Government of India provides free vaccines against 12 vaccine-preventable diseases.
+Nationally, these include Diphtheria, Pertussis (Whooping Cough), Tetanus, Polio, Measles, Rubella, severe childhood Tuberculosis, Hepatitis B, and Meningitis & Pneumonia caused by Haemophilus influenzae type b (Hib).
+Sub-nationally, protection is also provided against Rotavirus Diarrhoea and Pneumococcal Pneumonia (with both vaccines in the process of national expansion), while the Japanese Encephalitis vaccine is administered in endemic districts.
 It’s quite the lineup to keep our kids healthy!

 What Vaccinations Does Your Baby Need?